emilymcmahon210/AI_Powered_Customer_Support/README.md

 ## Statistical Analysis

-To determine whether differences between AI chatbot and human agent performance were statistically significant, a series of **Independent Samples t-tests** were conducted.
-Each test evaluated whether the average performance differed between support methods across key operational and customer experience metrics.
+To determine whether differences between AI chatbot and human agent performance were statistically significant, a series of independent samples t-tests were conducted.
+Each test evaluated whether average performance differed between support methods across key operational and customer experience metrics.

 The following hypotheses were tested: